 Stockholders of record at the close of business on March 22, 1996 are entitled to notice of and to vote at the Meeting.
-On such date there were outstanding 8,398,838 shares of common stock (the "Common Stock"), par value \$.01 per share.
+On such date there were outstanding 8,399,838 shares of common stock (the "Common Stock"), par value \$.01 per share.
 The presence, in person or by proxy, of the holders of a majority of the shares of Common Stock outstanding and entitled to vote at the Meeting is necessary to constitute a quorum.
 In deciding all questions, each holder of Common Stock shall be entitled to one vote, in person or by proxy, for each share held on the record date.

 Votes cast by proxy or in person at the Annual Meeting will be tabulated by the election inspectors appointed for the Meeting and will determine whether or not a quorum is present.
 The election inspectors will treat abstentions as shares that are present and entitled to vote but as not voted for purposes of determining the approval of any matter submitted to the stockholders for a vote.
 Abstentions will have the same effect as negative votes.
 If a broker indicates on the proxy that it does not have discretionary authority as to certain shares to vote on a particular matter, those shares will not be considered as present and entitled to vote with respect to that matter.

 Properly executed proxies will be voted in the manner directed by the stockholders.
-If no direction is made, such proxies will be voted FOR the election of all nominees named under the caption "Election of Directors" as set forth therein as directors of the Company, FOR the amendments to the Company's Amended and Restated 1989 Stock Incentive Plan and FOR the ratification of the selection of Arthur Andersen LLP as Independent Auditors for the fiscal year ending December 28, 1996.
+If no direction is made, such proxies will be voted FOR all proposals and FOR the election as directors of the Company of the nominees named under the caption "Election of Directors" as set forth therein.
 Any proxy may be revoked by the stockholder at any time prior to the voting thereof by notice in writing to the Secretary of the Company, either prior to the Meeting (at the above address) or at the Meeting if the stockholder attends in person.
 A later dated proxy will revoke a prior dated proxy.
 As of the date of this Proxy Statement, the Board of Directors knows of no other business which will be presented for consideration at the Meeting.
 If other proper matters are presented at the Meeting, however, it is the intention of the proxy holders named in the enclosed form of proxy to take such actions as shall be in accordance with their best judgment.